Applying to Pomona

 What are the testing requirements for international applicants?

-If English is not the primary language of instruction in your secondary school, you must submit either official or self-reported results of either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+If English is not the primary language of instruction in your secondary school, you must submit either official or self-reported results of either the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Duolingo English Test.
 We accept the following versions of the TOEFL exam: TOEFL iBT, TOEFL iBT Special Home Edition and TOEFL ITP Plus for China Solution.

-The minimum scores for admission are 100 (TOEFL iBT and iBT Special Home Edition), 627 (TOEFL ITP Plus for China Solutions), or 7 on the IELTS.
+The minimum scores for admission are 100 (TOEFL iBT and iBT Special Home Edition), 627 (TOEFL ITP Plus for China Solutions); 7 on the IELTS; and 130 on the Duolingo English Test.
 There are no minimum requirements for sub-scores.
 While applicants may self-report scores, all enrolling students will be required to submit an official score report, and any discrepancies between self-reported and official test scores may jeopardize a student's offer of admission.

-Duolingo, Vericant or InitialView interviews are considered optional supplements to your application and do not serve as substitutes for the required TOEFL or IELTS tests for applicants whose primary language of instruction is not English.
+Duolingo, Vericant or InitialView interviews are considered optional supplements to your application and do not serve as substitutes for the required TOEFL, IELTS or Duolingo tests for applicants whose primary language of instruction is not English.

 Is there any way for me to do an interview?